MIDLEVEL + MAJOR DONOR

 What about other “non-fundraising” organizational staff and their role with major donors?

 Involving staff who work on programs has some clear advantages.
 It takes advantage of their relationships.
-It takes advantage of their ability to tell first-hand stories about
+It takes advantage of their ability to tell first-hand stories about the organization’s effectiveness and are therefore incredibly useful when explaining detailed aspects of your organization’s programs.

 To successfully involve non-fundraising staff, organizations should be explicit in their job description that it's part of their responsibility, even if it’s clearly identified as just occasional.
 Staff also will need training.
 Note, some program directors are responsible for obtaining their own funding to run their program so in that case, some program directors have fundraising goals.
 In other instances, being a part of “fundraising efforts” can be staff members participating in communications development such as writing blogs, add feedback in memo’s if there is state-specific work, etc.